gwynbxm/PA-Mate_MobileApp/README.md

 <!-- Project Introduction -->
 ### General Information
-This project was done in the period from November 2017 to February 2018 as a FYPJ in Nanyang Polytechnic.
+This project was implemented in the period from November 2017 to February 2018 as a FYPJ in Nanyang Polytechnic.

 ### Project Introduction
 PA-Mate stands for Physical Activity Mate.
 It targets elderly aged 65 and above with chronic pain to urge them to do physical activity.
 PA-Mate consists of 3 components: </br>